dnmfarrell/perltricks-static/README.md

   }
 ```

 Older articles also have the `slug` attribute, which determines the URL of the article.
 This isn't necessary anymore (it's used to preserve historic URLs for articles from our old site).
-Instead just name the file the same as the title of the article, but in lowercase and with spaces replaced with hypens (`-`).
+Instead just name the file the same as the title of the article, but in lowercase and with spaces replaced with hyphens (`-`).
 In this example case, the filename is `content/article/magical-tied-scalars.md`.

 Once `draft` is changed to `false`, the article will be listed on the website at `perltricks.com/article/magical-tied-scalars`.
 So when providing a pull request, keep this as `true`.
 The site editor will switch this to `false` once the article is ready to be published.